 After these historic losses, more and more investment professionals are speaking out against leveraged ETNs for the average investor and they have regulators on their side: In 2012, banks were sanctioned for failing to educate investors about the risks of leveraged ETFs.
 Some firms have stopped selling leveraged and inverse notes to clients altogether.
 Others are facing lawsuits from clients who have clocked millions of dollars in losses.

 If you are an average retail investor who lost money in risky investment vehicles such as leveraged ETNs and ETFs, you may have a case against your broker or brokerage firm.
 UBS, Citigroup, Wells Fargo, JPMorgan Chase & Co. all offer structured products to individual investors that may not be appropriate for them.
-Contact the Law Office of Jared A. Rose to find out if we can help you recover losses due to stockbroker or brokerage firm misconduct.
+Contact Rose Law to find out if we can help you recover losses due to stockbroker or brokerage firm misconduct.